 Continuous improvement in educational development

-While these four values (engaging in scholarly practice, taking a learner centred approach, fostering professional connections, and setting the stage for risk-taking) inform my approach to educational development, my identity as an educational developer is in a state of evolution.
+While these four values (engaging in scholarly practice, taking a learner centred approach and setting the stage for risk-taking) inform my approach to educational development, my identity as an educational developer is in a state of evolution.

 My approach to growth is, I hope, the only constant: remaining open to new experiences, questioning processes, reflecting on challenges, being creative in problem solving, learning from colleagues and instructors, and keeping an ear to the ground on emerging scholarship.